Tersicoccus phoenicis: Significance

 Because species like T. phoenicis are hardy enough to survive the sterilization measures used in spacecraft clean rooms, scientists study them and index their genetic material so that if a potential extraterrestrial bacterium were returned to Earth aboard a spacecraft, it could be compared to the index and ruled out as something that may have been originally launched with the spacecraft.
 Additionally, by examining the characteristics of resistant microbes such as T. phoenicis, scientists may be able to develop improved sterilization methods.
 This is necessary to prevent the contamination of other celestial bodies by organisms aboard visiting spacecraft, which may have already occurred with the Curiosity rover on Mars.

+Research has demonstrated that T. phoenicis enters a viable but nonculturable dormant state under nutrient starvation and desiccation, allowing it to persist in oligotrophic and stressful environments like clean rooms, and this dormancy can be reversed using resuscitation-promoting factors from related species such as Micrococcus luteus.
+This ability has significant implications for planetary protection protocols, as it may explain the low detection rates of such microbes in spacecraft facilities and highlights the need for improved methods to identify and mitigate forward contamination risks in space missions.

 Recognition

-On May 23, 2014, the International Institute for Species Exploration (IISE) declared the bacterium as one of its "Top 10 New Species of 2014", selected from species discovered in 2013, due to the unusual location of its discovery and resistance to sterilization.
+On May 23, 2014, the International Institute for Species Exploration declared the bacterium as one of its "Top 10 New Species of 2014", selected from species discovered in 2013, due to the unusual location of its discovery and resistance to sterilization.